joinpursuit/AC_4_Web/units/html/projects/calculator/calculator.md

 2. When the user clicks on the `=` button, the result of the calculation is displayed.
 Use the provided `calculate` function.

-3. When a user clicks on an operator, after one had just been clicked, nothing happens.
+3. When a user clicks on the same operator two or more times times, any click after the first has no effect.

-E.g. If the user just clicked on `+`, and she then clicks on `*`, the second click has no effect.
+E.g. If the user just clicked on `+`, and she then clicks on `+` again, the second click has no effect.

 4. When the user clicks on the `​C`​ ​button​, ​the​ ​display is cleared.